-BIND 9 provides the ability to filter out responses from external DNS servers containing certain types of data in the answer section.
-Specifically, it can reject address (A or AAAA) records if the corresponding IPv4 or IPv6 addresses match the given address_match_list of the deny-answer-addresses option.
-It can also reject CNAME or DNAME records if the "alias" name (i.e., the CNAME alias or the substituted query name due to DNAME) matches the given namelist of the deny-answer-aliases option, where "match" means the alias name is a subdomain of one of the name_list elements.
-If the optional namelist is specified with except-from, records whose query name matches the list are accepted regardless of the filter setting.
-Likewise, if the alias name is a subdomain of the corresponding zone, the deny-answer-aliases filter does not apply; for example, even if "example.com" is specified for deny-answer-aliases, www.example.com.
+It can also reject CNAME or DNAME records if the "alias" name (i.e., the CNAME alias or the substituted query name due to DNAME) matches the given list of domain_name elements of the deny_answer_aliases option, where "match" means the alias name is a subdomain of one of the listed domain names.
+If the optional list is specified in the except_from argument, records whose query name matches the list are accepted regardless of the filter setting.
+Likewise, if the alias name is a subdomain of the corresponding zone, the deny_answer_aliases filter does not apply; for example, even if "example.com" is specified for deny_answer_aliases, www.example.com.
 CNAME xxx.example.com.